The Wonder

 Becoming nicer doesn’t mean

-we’ll eventually be without the readiness
+we’ll lessen the readiness

-and willingness to fend off mistreatment.
+to fend off mistreatment.

 31